wuqui/CorpLing251/03_lexis-innovation-diffusion-frequency.md

 - The more frequently a word is used, the more likely it is
 	- that speakers have stored it in their mental lexicon (entrenchment) and
-	- that it is part of the conventional language system of a language (conventionalization).
+	- that it is part of the conventional language system (conventionalization).

 - Usage, entrenchment, and conventionalization are interconnected.
 	- ![](att/image_1682419412486_0.png)